Structure of 2D Topological Stabilizer Codes: Approach and results

 \subsection{Strings and topological charge}

 Consider the charge group $\charge\gauge$ of a TSSG.
 Given a LTI set of generators of $\gauge$, let us say that the support of $\phi\in\morph\gauge$ is the set of lattice sites for which there exist a generator $g$ with support in the site and $\phi(g)=-1$.
-Since it is finite, we can coarse grain the lattice till each site can hold any of the charges, in the sense that there exists for any charge $c\in\charge\gauge$ a morphism $\phi\in\morphfin\gauge$ with charge $c$ and support at that site.
+Since the number of charges is finite, we can coarse grain the lattice till each site can hold any of the charges, in the sense that there exists for any site and for any charge $c\in\charge\gauge$ a morphism $\phi\in\morphfin\gauge$ with charge $c$ and support at that site.
 Consider two such morphisms $\phi,\phi'$ with the same charge $c$ but support at different sites $\sigma$, $\sigma'$.
 Their product has trivial charge so that $\phi\phi'=\comm p {\,\cdot\,}$ for some $p\in\pauli$.
 Moreover, if we coarse grain enough we can choose $p$ to have support along a string-shaped region ---a thickened path, see \fref{string}--- connecting $\sigma$ and $\sigma'$.
+This is a matter of choosing a suitable set of operators $p_i$ for adjacent sites ---one per valid $\phi\phi'$ pair---, coarse graining till all the $p_i$ fit in sites adjacent to those involved, and finally forming string operators by composing these $p_i$ operators.
 We say that $p$ is a string operator with charge $c$ and endpoints $\phi$, $\phi'$.
 In the case of a TSG $\stab$ and from the perspective of the Hamiltonian model, a string operator $p$ of charge $c$ transports a charge $c$ from one endpoint to another.
-For example, when applied to a ground state $p$ creates a pair of excitations with charge $c$ on its endpoints.
-In the general case of a TSSG $\stab$ we can no longer think of charges in terms of excitation configurations, but it is useful to visualize that a string operator transports a charge $c$.
+E.g., when applied to a ground state $p$ creates a pair of excitations with charge $c$ on its endpoints.

 Our next goal is to study the commutation properties of strings, which for many geometries only depend on their charges.
-We start considering three strings $p,q,r$ with a shared endpoint and thus with a common charge $c$, see \fref{commutation}(a).
+We start considering three strings $p,q,r$ common charge $c$ and a common endpoint, see \fref{commutation}(a).
 The quantity

 only depends on the charge $c$, so that it is well defined.
 To check this, consider an alternative set of strings $p',q', r'$ as in \fref{commutation}(a), together with the auxiliary strings $u,v,w$.
 Let $s= pqp' q' uv$ and $t= prp' r' uw$.
 Then $\comm s t = \comm {pq}{pr} \comm {p' q'}{p' r'}$, but $s,t\in \cen\gauge\pauli\propto \stab$ and thus $\comm s t=1$ because $\stab$ is abelian.
 We can interpret \eqref{spin_inf} as the topological spin of the charge $c$ \cite{levin:2003:fermions}.
 We say that a charge $c$ is bosonic if $\spin c=1$ and fermionic if $\spin c=-1$.